akshatsood2026/Ryus-Conquest/README.md

 ## How we built it

 The application has been designed using elementary tools of Web Development like HTML,CSS and JavaScript to design the Frontend.
-All the games have been developed using JavaScript and jQuery.
+All the games have been developed using jQuery and JavaScript.

 ## Challenges we ran into